julpo99/Deribit/README.md

 - `--T1`: Total runtime in seconds
 - `--T2`: Interval in seconds between each computation
 - `--strikes`: A custom array of strike prices (as numbers)

+Optional Arguments:
+- `--testnet`: To use the testnet environment.
+- `--black76`: To use the Black-76 model for mark price calculation.

 ## Additional Toggles
 In the first lines of the `main.py` file, you can edit the following optional toggles: